smallyunet/the-minimal-blockchain/README.md

 ### Is this project stupid?

 Maybe...
 Yes, it seems no actual value.
-But I want to do something, although I need to spend so much time on it.
+I understand the value of writing some articles is larger than the value of coding.
+But I want to do something, deposit I need to spend so much time on it.

 ### What progress now?